MeshariAlsh/MeshariAlsh/README.md

 ## 🚀 What I'm Up To

+- 🧩 Exploring procedural generation techniques for game environments
-- 🎮 Developing a story-based platformer game using SFML and C++
+- 🌀 Developing a **generative art piece** using the L1 metric to create algorithmic spirals
 - 🎨 Creating a custom pixel art editor to design assets for my game projects
-- 🤖 Exploring OpenAI API integration for creating smart NPCs and enhancing gameplay experiences
-- 📚 Deepening my understanding of data structures and algorithms
+- 📚 Deepening my understanding of data structures, algorithms, software architecture

 ## 🌱 Current Learning Focus